Well-Posedness and Stability of Infinite-Dimensional Systems Under Monotone Feedback: Introduction

 This result is presented in Theorem~\ref{thm:StabSecond}.
-In Theorem~\ref{Theorem_Main_Stabi} we also introduce a result which can be used to study the convergence of individual orbits of the closed-loop system.
-Theorem~\ref{Theorem_Main_Stabi} can also be combined with well-posedness results from the literature, e.g.~\citel{TucWei14}{Thm.~7.2}, to study stability under feedback $u(t)=\phi(-y(t))$, where $\phi$ is not a monotone function.
+Our second stability result in \cref{prp:StabWellPosed} can be used to study the convergence of individual orbits of \eqref{eq:SysNodeSysIntro} and it can also be combined with well-posedness results from the literature, e.g.~\citel{TucWei14}{Thm.~7.2}, to study stability under feedback $u(t)=\phi(-y(t))$ where $\phi$ is not monotone.

 In the final two sections we study partial differential equations with nonlinear boundary conditions.
 We first present versions of our main results for the class of abstract boundary control systems~\cite{Sal87a,MalSta06} in Section~\ref{sec:BCS}.
 Subsequently, in Section~\ref{sec:Examples} we employ our results in establishing the well-posedness and stability of the class of infinite-dimensional port-Hamiltonian systems~\cite{JacobZwart}, a Timoshenko beam model, and a two-dimensional heat equation with nonlinear boundary feedback.